stevana/coverage-guided-pbt/README.md

 nothing :: Result
 nothing = Result{ ok = Nothing, stamp = [], arguments = [] }
 ```

+The idea being that `ok :: Maybe Bool` is `Nothing` if the input gets
+discarded and otherwise the boolean indicates whether the property
+passed or not.
+The `stamp` field is used to collect statistics about the
+generated test cases, while `arguments` contains all the generated
+inputs (or arguments) to the property.

+In order to allow the user to write properties of variying arity another
+type class is introduced:

 ``` haskell
 class Testable a where